adsabs/ADSImportPipeline/docs/overview.md

 #### ReingestRecordsQueue
   - Expects ["bibcode",...]

 Perpares the `[["bibcode","fingerprint],...]` payload necessary for the ReadRecordsQueue based on the bibcodes passed to it.
 The fingerprint passed will be its current fingerprint.
 Use this queue as a entrypoint to publish bibcodes that should be re-read, re-merged, re-saved to mongo, and reindexed to solr regardless of their fingerprint.
+Any bibcodes that do not already exist in the mongo database will be silently ignored.

 #### ReadRecordsQueue
   - Expects: [["bibcode","fingerprint"],...]